SOFIE-project/Interledger/doc/python_scripts.rst

 Interledger python scripts
 ===================================

-This page lists the Python modules implementing the protocol :ref:`interledger`.
+This page lists the Python modules of :ref:`Interledger component <interledger_component>`.

-The ledger protocol adapters currently support only the Ethereum network.
+There exist both Initiator and Responder implementations for Ethereum, and Responder implementation for KSI.

 ------------------
 Code documentation